dbca-wa/wastd/docs/_sources/data_collection/data_collection_admin.rst.txt

 When WiFi is not available daily, the admin needs to backup data by downloading it manually and keeping the downloaded data safe (multiple copies over separate storage media).
-With the mobile device connected and "MTP file transfer" enabled, ODK data is located in internal storage in ``odk/instances``.
+With the mobile device connected and "MTP file transfer" enabled, ODK data is located in internal storage in ``/Android/data/org.odk.collect.android/``.
 Each form will be stored in a separate folder, containing both the filled in form as XML file, and all related pictures and media.

-Simplest backup: periodically take a copy of ``odk/instances``.
-If data upload works at the end, no further steps have to be taken and the copy of ``odk/instances`` can be archived.

 Where's the data now?
 =====================